ZnarfItap/Solidity-Project/README.md

 ### Installing

 * Downlad the create_token.sol
-* createToken.sol can be run using the online solidity IDE https://remix.ethereum.org/
+* create_token.sol can be run using the online solidity IDE https://remix.ethereum.org/

 ### Executing program